-Electrolytes are minerals such as sodium, potassium, calcium, chloride, phosphate and magnesium – and they are a vital consideration when on keto.
+Electrolytes are minerals such as sodium, potassium, calcium, chloride, phosphate and magnesium.
+And, balancing your electrolytes and keto is vital.

 The most common electrolytes to take on keto are sodium, potassium and magnesium.